houshuang/blog/content/posts/2012-05-10-using-web-clipping-and-sidewiki-to-gather-and-synthesize-information.md

 title: Using web clipping and sidewiki to gather and synthesize information
 created_at: 2012-05-10 00:00:00 -0400
 kind: article
-tags:
+tags: academia/research, Education, Researchr, tech
-- academia/research
-- Education
-- Researchr
-- tech
 ---

 One piece of functionality in